 Before approving you for a conventional mortgage with a federal or private student loan in default, your lender will likely require:

 - a good credit score (680+)

 - a letter showing how you’re addressing the defaulted student loan (loan rehabilitation, settlement, repayment plan, etc.)

-Note: Since many conventional loans are backed by Freddie Mac or Fannie Mae, you'll want to check their student loan guidelines.
+Note: Since Freddie Mac or Fannie Mae backs many conventional loans, you’ll want to check their student loan guidelines.
 Your student loans could negatively affect your DTI ratio.

 How do I clear CAIVRS with student loans?

 To clear CAIVRS, you need to resolve the debt with the reporting agency that sent your information to the database.
 For example, with defaulted student loans, that means contacting the Default Resolution Group and determining your options to get out of default.
 For an SBA Loan, you’ll need to establish a satisfactory written agreement with the SBA.

 The head of the government agency or the agency’s chief financial officer is the only person who can grant homebuyers’ waiver requests.
 They have the discretion to grant your CAIVRS waiver request if your request meets specific guidelines and provides the information required by federal law.

 What if the CAIVRS report is wrong?
 The FHA may delete erroneous CAIVRS information indicating that a borrower has defaulted on an FHA mortgage.
 You’ll need to contact the reporting agency and have them remove you from the system.

 How do I get my student loans off CAIVRS?